brady-alchemy/aa-sdk-staging/site/smart-accounts/sponsoring-gas.md

 ### 4. Send the Sponsored UserOperation

 Now you're ready to send sponsored user operations!
 You can send a user operation by calling `sendUserOperation` on the provider.
 The Gas Manager will check if this user operation satisfies the policy rules defined above and sponsor the gas costs if the rules are met.
-If the user operation does not meet the policy rules, [TODO]
+If the user operation does not meet the policy rules, [TODO@sahil]

 ::: code-group